vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/2_The_Preparation_of_the_Ground_for_the_Fire.md

 Or those that lie in the wells,
 To those serpents honour.
 ## 09
-### a
-Thou art firm, supporting, unoverpowered,
-Well wrought by Viśvakarman;
-Let not the ocean smite thee, nor the eagle;
-Unshaking do thou make firm the earth.
-### b
-May Prajapati seat thee on the back of earth, capacious, extending; thou art extent, thou art earth, thou art the world, thou art the earth, thou art Aditi all-sustaining, sustainer of all the world; sustain the earth, make firm the earth, harm not the earth, for all expiration, cross-breathing, up-breathing,
-for support [1], for motion; may Agni protect thee with great prosperity, with most auspicious covering; with that deity, in the manner of Angiras, do thou sit firm.
-### c
-Arising from every stem,
-From every joint,
-Do thou, O Durva, extend us
-With a thousand, a hundred.
-### d
-Thou that extendest with a hundred,
-That arisest with a thousand,
-To thee, O goddess, O brick,
-Let us sacrifice with oblation.
 ### e
-Unovercomable art thou, overcoming, overcome our enemies, over come those that practise enmity.

 ### f
 Overcome the foe, overcome the foemen of a thousandfold strength [2] art thou; do thou inspirit me.
 ### g